 STEP 6: Remove foil and bake for another 10-15 minutes or until the cheese is nice and browned.

 STEP 7: Arguably the most difficult step of them all is this last one.
 Let lasagna rest for about 10 minutes.
 DO NOT RUSH THIS STEP!
-The sauce and cheese layers have a tendency to run out of the pasta layers if you don’t give it resting time prior to cutting.
+The sauce and cheese layers have a tendency to run out of the pasta layers if you don't give it resting time prior to cutting.
 Finally, cut the finished lasagna into 12 squares and enjoy!
 Serve with a green salad such as my Crunchy Broccoli Ramen Salad!

 Frequently Asked Questions